Mohammad-Maniruzzaman/tpm-ai-copilot-ops/docs/program-plan.md

-# Program Plan – AI Copilot for IT Operations (AWS Hybrid Delivery)
+# Program Plan – Reactor for IT Operations (AWS Hybrid Delivery)

 **Objective:** Design and deploy an AI-powered RAG copilot on AWS to accelerate incident resolution and reduce engineer onboarding time.